opportunem1k3l/quotes/README.md

 # Curated Quote List

 ## About

 This is a collection of favorite quotes from members of the infamous Coding Collective.
 This repository is built for anyone to practice collaborating using git.
 Add as many quotes as you like!

 ## Add

-To add to the list of quotes:
+To add to the list of quotes: EDIT

 1. Fork repository to your personal Github repository.
 2. Add your quote either directly on Github or clone to your computer and make changes